zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/04-sharing-site-templates.md

 2. Open the *Actions* Menu (![Actions](../../../images/icon-actions.png)) for the Site Template you want to export and select *Manage*.

-3. From the Site Template's Pages page, open the Product Menu and select  *Publishing* &rarr; *Export* under the site template's menu.
+3. From the Site Template's *Pages* page, open the Product Menu and select *Publishing* &rarr; *Export* under the Site Template's menu.

 4. Click the *Add* icon (![Add](../../../images/icon-add.png)) to create a new custom export.